McGill-MMA-EnterpriseAnalytics/Mental-Health/README.md

 -  Continuous Integration (CI)
 Every push to the main branch triggers the GitHub Actions workflow to:

-- Automatically build the Docker image
+  1.Automatically build the Docker image
-- Run unit tests in /tests/
+  2. Run unit tests in /tests/
-- Validate the FastAPI server
+  3. Validate the FastAPI server
 You can find the workflow file in .github/workflows/ci.yml.